Dom-in/HappinesMP-Releases/README.md

 ---

 ## 🎮 What is HappinessMP?
 HappinessMP is a **multiplayer modification** for *Grand Theft Auto IV* that breathes new life into Liberty City by allowing players to create, share, and enjoy custom multiplayer experiences.
-With our powerful scripting system, you can enhance gameplay, develop unique game modes, and push the limits of what is possible within the game.
+With powerful scripting system, you can enhance gameplay, develop unique game modes, and push the limits of what is possible within the game.

 ---